 10 of 10

-Using Your Bread Pans for Meats, Tomatoes and High Acid Foods
+Using Your Bread Pans for Meats, Tomatoes, and High Acid Foods

-Nonstick bread pans provide for easy removal of fresh baked bread.
+Nonstick bread pans provide for easy removal of freshly baked bread.
 But using these same pans for meatloaf or other foods will wear off the finish quicker, as some foods reduce the lifespan of your pans, making them harder to clean and more prone to rust.

 Keep bread pans just for bread and designate another pan for meatloaf or other foods.
 This way you'll ensure no pan residue ends up on your freshly baked bread.